2023–24 UEFA Women's Champions League

 The 2023–24 UEFA Women's Champions League was the 23rd edition of the European women's club football championship organised by UEFA, and the 15th edition since being rebranded as the UEFA Women's Champions League.
 It was the third edition to feature a 16-team group stage.

-The final was held at San Mamés Stadium in Bilbao, Spain.

-Barcelona were the defending champions and defended their title with a 2–0 win over Lyon in home-country venues.
+The final was held at San Mamés in Bilbao, Spain.
+Barcelona were the defending champions, and defended their title with a 2–0 win over Lyon, playing in their home country.

 Association team allocation

 The association ranking based on the UEFA women's country coefficients was used to determine the number of participating teams for each association: